rodrimoni/CivisAnalysis2/DOC.md

 ## removeLines

-Remove all lines that connect to selected id
+Removes all the lines that connects to a selected ID

 **Parameters**

--   `id` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** ID of line to remove
+-   `id` **[string](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)** Identification of the line to be removed

 ## minimizeWindow

-Replace a bootsrap panel for a small icon that represents the panel minimized
+Replaces a Bootstrap Panel with a small icon representing it minimized

 **Examples**